-'C' - The 1910 census shows that Vicie Donlan, another daughter of Alice and William Dodd, and Vicie's husband Robert Donlan were living on the same Bridgeport Pike as the families of her sister Bertha and her Dodd parents.
+'C' - The 1910 census shows that Vicie Donlan, another daughter of Alice and William Dodd, and Vicie's husband Robert Donlan and were living on the same road as both her sister Bertha and her parents.
 Vicie and Robert Donlan lived in the last home on the Fairmont & Bridgeport Pike before the intersection with Monongah Road (today called Old Monongah Road).
 Their home was 17 homes south of her Dodd parents.
 Robert Donlan was a foreman at a coal mine.